katsinskyd/portfolio/README.md

 ### Things I'm Working On

-- I'm aware that the profile photo I've added isn't displaying correctly (it does locally!)
 - For "RNG RPG" I want to add some more events the player can experience (not sure what yet)
 - I'm going to end up changing the entire design of the site at some point, so I've been looking for inspiration and sketching wireframes.